junxit/us-congress-bills-114/bill.md

 legis-num: H.R.
 890
 congress: 114th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 890

-> To correct the boundaries of the John H. Chafee Coastal Barrier Resources System Unit P16.
+> To revise the boundaries of certain John H. Chafee Coastal Barrier Resources System units in Florida.

 ## § 1.
 Replacement of John H. Chafee Coastal Barrier Resources System map